Next-Interactive/changelog-generator/README.md

 `npm version 1.0.1-beta.0`

 After this you just have to `git push` and your version is released.

+:warning: Before merging a branch you should update the Changelog to include your change in the changelog without making a release.

 To update the Changelog when nothing is released yet:
 `npm run unreleased`